First Timer Primer

 Certainly this is a fluid topic and will be subject to updates as more information becomes available.

 In the meantime, use your best judgement and wear what you think is most appropriate for you and others.
-Bring more than one to the mountain with you.
+If you think that masking is still appropriate for you, bring more than one to the mountain with you.
 They are bound to get wet or become casualties as you learn to adjust to wearing them while in ski lines, gondolas, lifts and washrooms.

-I also had some of you submit new email addresses that you'd prefer to receive your updates on.
+I have had some of you submit new email addresses to which you'd prefer to receive your updates on.
 By default, I am using the one you provided on your skier profile.
-Let me know if you prefer another.
+To be on the safe side, update your email with W/B to the same one on file with us; duplicate emails can cause avoidable problems.

 2 Jane Skier 1/6 68 55 4